New Parking Validation’s Process

 Parking and Transportation to Provide Rides to Stamps

 From Feb.
-3 – 28, Parking and Transportation Services (PTS) will be providing rides to and from Stamps Health Center for students experiencing physical fatigue from illness, making it difficult to use other transportation options.
+3 – 28, Parking and Transportation Services (PTS) will be providing rides for students to and from appointments at Stamps Health Center.
+The service is intended for students experiencing physical fatigue from illness who may find it difficult to use other transportation options to visit Stamps.

 Image of Stingerette.

 From Feb.
-3 – 28, Parking and Transportation Services (PTS) will be providing rides for students to and from Stamps Health Center.
-Due to limited availability, this service is intended for students experiencing physical fatigue from illness, making it difficult to use other transportation options to visit Stamps.Pick up and drop off zones will follow the Stingerette – Georgia Tech’s Nighttime Safety Service, highlighted in the green map example below.
+3 – 28, Parking and Transportation Services (PTS) will be providing rides for students to and from appointments at Stamps Health Center.
+The service is intended for students experiencing physical fatigue from illness who may find it difficult to use other transportation options to visit Stamps.Pickup and dropoff zones will follow the Stingerette – Georgia Tech’s nighttime safety service, highlighted in the green map example below.
 Please note, rides are scheduled based on driver availability and are first come, first-served

 Ride Request Instructions

 • Your driver will arrive at the agreed pickup location in the Stingerette Van.
-Masks are highly recommended
+Masks are recommended for students experiencing symptoms of illness.

 • If you need a ride back, call PTS 10 – 15 minutes before you are done at Stamps to schedule a return pick up.